Data Cart

 Related Variables

-In some years, additional information about use of yoga was collected for respondents who reported practicing yoga in the past 12 months, including variables on frequency of practice, whether or not any conventional medical treatments were used, and the reason for using yoga.
+Prior to 2022, the additional information collected included variables on frequency of practice, whether or not any conventional medical treatments were used, and the reason for using yoga.

 Comparability